sriramab/gamamanual/References/PlatformDocumentation/Preferences.md

     * Apply antialiasing: if true, displays are drawn using antialiasing, which is slower but renders a better quality of image and text (this setting can be changed on an individual basis dynamically [here](Displays)).
     * Default background color: indicates which color to use when none is specified in the [declaration of a display](DefiningDisplaysGeneralities).
     * Default highlight color: indicates which color to use for highlighting agents in the displays.
-    * Stack displays on screen…: if true, the [display views](Displays), in case they are stacked on one another, will put the first [display declared in the model](DefiningDisplaysGeneralities) on top of the stack.
+    * Stack displays on screen...: if true, the [display views](Displays), in case they are stacked on one another, will put the first [display declared in the model](DefiningDisplaysGeneralities) on top of the stack.
   * **Default Aspect**: which aspect to use when an ['agent' or 'species' layer](G__DefiningOtherLayers) does not indicate it
     * Default shape: a choice between 'shape' (which represents the actual geometrical shape of the agent) and geometrical operators ('square', etc.).
     * Default size: what size to use.
 This expression must be a constant.